Cost of Living Q4 Update

 One of the benefits of using the COLI index is that it makes it possible to compare changes across the country.
 CDRPC determined peer communities in the 2015 Capital Region Indicators Report.
 These communities were selected on the criteria that they are within 40% of the Albany-Troy-Schenectady MSA or if they contain a state capital.

 Majority of selected peer communities saw below the average index for most categories in Q4, with the lowest indices in Des Moines, IA.
-Hardford, CT and Albany-Schenectady-Troy saw higher values than the national average in most categories.
+Hartford, CT and Albany-Schenectady-Troy saw higher values than the national average in most categories.
 Only differing by 0.5% in the composite category.

 The major differences between Albany and Hartford is that Albany had an index below the national average for Utilities while Harford had well above the national average for Utilities.
 Additionally, Harford had below average indices for Health Care and Housing in Q4, whereas Albany had above average indices.